tomaszgarbus/vrnn2018/README.md

 cars_train  cars_train_labels  gtFine_trainvaltest  leftImg8bit_trainvaltest
 ```

+## Execution
+All Python scripts should be executed with the root repository directory as the working directory.

 ## Directory structure
 * `segmentation_network` - code of the segmentation network and learning scripts
   * `learning_scripts`